 In the parable, there is a father and two sons.
 The father instructs the first son to work in the vineyard, but the son refuses.
 Then he changes his mind and works.
 Given the same instruction, the second son says he will work but does not follow through.
 Jesus affirms that although the first son initially refused, he ultimately did the will of his father.

-Do nothing our of selfishness or out of vainglory; rather, humbly regard others are more important than yourselves (Phil 2:3)
+Do nothing out of selfishness or out of vainglory; rather, humbly regard others as more important than yourselves (Phil 2:3)

 What do you do to live out your faith?